 Washington Square: The Stories of San Jose State University

-“When I arrived at SJSU as an EOP Student, I never would have dreamed that someday I would go to graduate school and become a university professor.”
+“I never dreamed that someday I would go to graduate school and become a university professor.”

-Recently published works from Spartan authors.
+Recent publications from Spartan authors.